jamie2210/CI_MS4_PP/TESTING.md

     <br>

 ## Bugs
 _ _ _

 ### Image2 Field Error

-- As some products have 2 images I added an image2 field to the products model.
+- As some products have two images, I added an image2 field to the products model.
 For some reason the below error occurred if only an image was uploaded in the second field and not the first.

     ![Image Error](documentation/testing/image-error.png)